The Best Amazon Prime Day 2020 Deals -- Fashion, TVs, Computers & More

 Macy's Sale: Take an Extra 30% Off + 15% Off Beauty at the VIP Sale

-Amazon Big Fall Sale: Save 60% Off Tory Burch Handbags, Perfume & More
+Amazon Prime Day 2020: Save 60% Off Tory Burch Handbags, Perfume & More

-Save Up to 70% Off Kate Spade at the Amazon Big Fall Sale
+Save Up to 70% Off Kate Spade at Amazon Prime Day 2020

-Amazon Big Fall Sale: 43 Under $50 Designer Clothes and Shoe Deals
+Amazon Prime Day 2020: 43 Under $50 Designer Clothes and Shoe Deals

 Amazon Sale: The 30 Best Travel Gear Deals

-Amazon's Fall Sale: Save Up to 50% Off Designer Sunglasses From Gucci, Ray-Ban, Tory Burch and More
+Save Up to 55% Off Designer Sunglasses at Amazon Prime Day 2020

 Lauren Conrad x Amazon: Shop Artisan Goods on The Little Market